shieldproject/shield/docs/ops/manual.md

   multiplier accounts for purge operations, cloud storage tests, and other background tests.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_THREADS` environment variable.

+- **scheduler.timeout** - How long (in hours) should the SHIELD core allow a single task to execute before considering it _hung_, and terminate it.

+  In the Docker image (under automatic configuration), this can be set by the `$SHIELD_TASK_TIMEOUT` environment variable.

 - **vault.address** - The URL of the SHIELD Vault.
 This should almost always be `https://127.0.0.1:8200`.
 If you are using the BOSH release, this cannot be configured.

+  In the Docker image (under automatic configuration), this can be set by the `$VAULT_ADDR` environment variable.

 - **vault.ca** - The path to the X.509 Certificate Authority certificate,
   PEM-encoded, for validating the Vault certificate.
 If you are using the